zikocult/Cursus42/README.md

 - [LIBFT](https://github.com/zikocult/Cursus42/tree/main/01_ring/libft)
 	- This is my first project in 42 School, programming some functions in C, this is the base of the next projects as 42 student.
+   	- Used tecnologies:
+  		- C / Git / Makefile
 <p align="left">
   <img src="https://github.com/zikocult/Cursus42/blob/main/utils/Used_photos/LibFt.png?raw=true" />
 </p>